 Since the Commission regulates the distribution and sale of alcoholic beverages only, non-members may enter, loiter, and eat in the club facility without any sanctions.
 In addition, a non-member may pay for food or non-alcoholic drinks they wish to purchase.

 A club may sell and serve alcoholic beverages Monday thru Sunday, from 7:00 am, local time, to 3:00 am, local time the following morning.
 The club has thirty (30) minutes to clear the bar service after legal service hours.
 At 3:30 am, Monday thru Sunday, all alcoholic beverage consumption shall have ceased and all alcoholic beverage containers cleared away from areas of consumption.
 A club may be open for all other activities during the hours at which the club chooses to operate.

-A club is prohibited from leasing or renting its bar facilities to an outside organization, or group of persons.
-Non-members or members who rent club facilities may bring alcoholic beverages which have been purchased elsewhere into that room.
+A club is prohibited from leasing or renting its bar facilities to an outside organization or persons.
+Non-members or members who rent a room other than the bar area may bring alcoholic beverages which have been purchased from someone other than the club into that room.
 A violation would occur if the club sold alcoholic beverages to a non-member who rented a room in the club’s facilities.
-Regardless of who rents the room, the club may prepare food and provide other services.
+A club may prepare food and provide services other than those related to alcoholic beverages to non-members.
 A club member may rent a room or rooms for special occasions and the club may furnish the alcoholic beverages.
 The member must pay for all alcoholic beverages either prior to or immediately after the event has concluded.
-There can be no cash bar unless a guest day authority has been obtained.
+There can be no cash bar for non-members unless a guest day authority has been obtained.